wiegerw/draughts/README.md

 # draughts
-The draughts library is a C++ library for draughts.
-It contains python bindings for Scan 3.1.
+The draughts library is a C++ library for international draughts.
+It contains Python bindings for the strong draughts program Scan 3.1.

+This library is used in master thesis projects aimed at the application of AlphaZero like techniques to draughts.

 ## Requirements
 A C++17 compiler.